ChrisOwens2244/se_project_spots/README.md

 Along with the afformentioned use of gird layout and media queries, absolute values are used for all line-height attributes.
 That means that line-heights will increase/decrease with the font-size without changing it in a media query.

+## Imporvements

+This website should be able to let a user view the full view of an image if clicked.
+The buttons should also have some functionallity when clicked on instead of doing nothing.

 ## Links

 ### Github pages

-A link to the website as hosted by Github:
+A link to the website as hosted by Github: https://chrisowens2244.github.io/se_project_spots/index.html

 ### Explination Video

-A short video that describes the project:
+A short video that describes the project: https://drive.google.com/drive/folders/1OvtXuheu0eYtlQwV320LKtfrhbMbzqs_?usp=sharing